jvde-github/AIS-catcher/README.md

 - You can access  geoJSON output of the current ship positions by visiting the web viewer at `/geojson` and for KML output, please navigate to `/kml` (enable with the switches `-N geojson on` and `-N kml on`).
 The KML feature facilitates the visualization of ship positions in Google Earth Pro.
 Be sure to add a network link and configure the auto-refresh rate in GE.
 A demonstration of the use of GeoJSON is [plotting the vessels on the tar1090 map.](https://github.com/jvde-github/AIS-in-TAR1090)
 - Bug fix in setting baud rate for serial devices
-- Experimentation mode for NMEA2000 via socketCAN on Linux.
-See documentation below.
+- Experimenter Mode for NMEA2000 via socketCAN on Linux.
+[See documentation below](https://github.com/jvde-github/AIS-catcher/blob/main/README.md#nmea2000-input-and-output-via-socketcan).
 - Speed (moving/stationary) and Ship class now included as labels in Prometheus output
 - Map overlays will be stored as part of the settings, so wil automatically reopen when the browser is refreshed (separate storage for day and night mode)
 - Ship icon that unlocks the side table is now always visible.
 For narrow screens (<800px) the button will open the separate tab with the ship list